gurrenm3/BTD-Mod-Helper/Wiki/Install-Guide.md

 ## Uninstalling

-To restore your BTD6 install to completely clean state so that it no longer recognizes you as a modder, you must do ALL
+To restore your BTD6 install to a completely clean state so that it no longer recognizes you as a modder, you must do ALL
 of:

 ### MelonLoader files